 - Choose bone-supporting supplements: The diminished bone-health aspect of the triad is especially troubling because it increases the risk of fracture.
 Incorporating a natural, plant-based calcium supplement into your routine will not only help provide much-needed nutrients but will work to bring your bones back to full health.
 Calcium requirements for teenage girls and young women with normal menses are recommended to get 1,300 mg of calcium per day.
-Females with irregular or absent menses require 1,500 mg of calcium per day and at least 600 mg of vitamin D. Particularly if you’re unable to take in sufficient nutrition through diet alone, AlgaeCal Plus is a great option for boosting calcium, vitamin D and trace mineral levels.
-Additionally, Triple Power Omega 3 Fish Oil had been proven to help reduce inflammation and is a powerful antioxidant.
+Females with irregular or absent menses require 1,500 mg of calcium per day and at least 600 mg of vitamin D. Particularly, if you’re unable to take in sufficient nutrition through diet alone, AlgaeCal Plus is a great option for boosting calcium, vitamin D and trace mineral levels.
+Additionally, Triple Power Omega 3 Fish Oil has been shown to help reduce inflammation and is a powerful antioxidant.

-The goal of treatment is the restoration of regular menses.
+The goal is the restoration of regular menses.
 Menstrual regularity is a clinical marker of reestablished energy availability.
 As it’s typically the first sign of triad in female athletes, a missed period can be a useful tool for diagnosis and early intervention.

 Symptoms of the Female Athlete Triad can be easily ignored or wrongly attributed to hundreds of other causes.
-It’s also a condition that many people aren’t familiar with, but now that you know what Triad is and how it can impact your health for years to come, it’s easy to understand how important early detection and prevention are.
+It’s also a condition that many people aren’t familiar with.
+But, now that you know what triad is and how it can impact your health for years to come, it’s easy to understand how important early detection and prevention are.

 And remember, Triad symptoms can show up in non-athletes of both genders as well, making this a much more prevalent condition than many realize.